Learning Generalized Diffusions using an Energetic Variational Approach: Numerical Examples

-The training data $\{(f(x_{i,j},t_1),f(x_{i,j},t), f(x_{i,j},t_2))\}_{i,j=1}^{N,M}$ are obtained by solving the Fokker-Planck equation \eqref{eqn:FPE_generalizedDiff} in a bounded domain $\Omega=[-3,3]$ with grid size $\Delta x=0.01$ and time step size $\Delta t=0.001$ or estimating the density function $f$ from the SDE \eqref{eqn:generalized_diff} particles.
-We simulate $20$ different initial distributions of $\mathcal{N}(\mu,0.2^2)$, where the mean values $\mu$ are uniformly spaced in domain $[-2,2]$, and choose the snapshots at $t_1=0.495$, $t=0.5$ and $t_2=0.505$ as our training data (so the observation time step size is $\delta t=5\Delta t$), i.e., the hyperparameter $M=20$ in the loss function \eqref{eqn:loss_density}.
-Figure~\ref{fig:particle2density_double-well-symmetric-quotient-noise} shows the learned noise intensity using the particle-to-density method.
+In this section, we evaluate the performance of the density-based method (Sec.~\ref{sec:density-based} and the particle-to-density method (Sec.~\ref{sec:particle-to-density}) for learning the noise intensity $\sigma^2$. \begin{example} We again consider the case with the potential function $\psi(x)=\frac{1}{2}x^4-x^2$ and the noise intensity $\sigma(x)=\frac{1}{x^2+1}$ and aim to learn the noise intensity $\sigma^2$ with the given potential function $\psi$.
+The training data $\{(f_j(x_{i},t_1),f_j(x_{i},t), f_j(x_{i},t_2))\}_{i,j=1}^{N,M}$ are obtained by solving the Fokker--Planck equation \eqref{eqn:FPE_generalizedDiff} in a bounded domain $\Omega=[-8,8]$ with grid size $\Delta x=0.05$ and time step size $\Delta t=0.001$ or estimating the density function $f$ from the SDE \eqref{eqn:generalized_diff} particles.
+We simulate $M$ different initial distributions of $\mathcal{N}(\mu,0.2^2)$, where the mean values $\mu$ are uniformly spaced in domain $[-2,2]$, and choose the snapshots at $t_1=0.495$, $t=0.5$ and $t_2=0.505$ as our training data (so the observation time step size is $\delta t=5\Delta t$).
+Figure~\ref{fig:noiselessData_sigma_density-based} shows the learned noise intensity $\sigma_{nn}^2$ for the given potential $\psi(x)=\frac{1}{2}x^4-x^2$ along with the target $\sigma^2(x)=\frac{1}{(x^2+1)^2}$ using the density-based method.
+Figure~\ref{fig:noiselessData_sigma_particle2density} shows the learned noise intensity using the particle-to-density method ($10,000$ particles for each $j$).
 As in Example~\ref{ex:double-well_potential}, the density-based method outperforms the particle-to-density method.
 The particle-to-density method still provides a reasonable profile of the noise intensity.
-For the particle-to-density method, it can be observed that the learned potential function $\psi$ in Figure~\ref{fig:double-well-symmetric-quotient-learningpotential_noise} are more accurate than the learned noise intensity $\sigma^2$ in Figure~\ref{fig:double-well-symmetric-quotient-potential_learningnoise}.
-This suggests that our method may lack robustness in learning the noise intensity $\sigma^2$.
-This is not coincidental: the issue stems from the loss function \eqref{eqn:loss_density}, as we will demonstrate with the following example.
+It can be observed that the learned noise intensity $\sigma^2$ in Figure~\ref{fig:noiselessData_sigma} is more accurate than the learned potential function $\psi$ in Figure~\ref{fig:noiselessData_potential}.
+This suggests that our method may be less robust in learning the potential function $\psi$ compared to the noise intensity $\sigma^2$.
+This difference is not coincidental and could be attributed to the following two main facts.
+First, the unknown $\sigma^2$ {\em only} appears in the dissipation rate of the energy-dissipation law (i.e. the second term in \eqref{eqn:loss_density}) and is absent in the first term of \eqref{eqn:loss_density}), which renders the loss function being convex with respect to $\sigma^2$.
+Second, training data are sampled from the initial stage of the system evolution using $M$ different initial conditions uniformly distributed in the domain $[-2, 2]$, ensuring that the data have sufficient spatial coverage.

 \end{example}